sous-chefs/java/README.md

 - `group`: group of extracted directory, set to `:owner` by default
 - `default`: whether this the default installation of this package, boolean true or false
+- `reset_alternatives`: whether alternatives is reset
+  boolean true or false

 #### Examples
 ```ruby